WSU-Physics-Courses/physics-521-classical-mechanics/Docs/ClassNotes/HamiltonianDynamics.md

    describe by free-fall.
 Under this approximation, we may view the particle as a two-component $SU(2)$-valued particle, whose components evolve on the Bloch sphere as the particle falls.
-To go beyond this, we must use some sort of multi-component WKB formalism which is quite complicated.
+To go beyond this, we must use some sort of multi-component WKB formalism, which is quite complicated.
 2. We assume that the pulses $\op{U}_{\theta}$ are essentially instantaneous.
 3. To obtain simple expressions, we shall also consider the limit where
    $t_{\mathrm{wait}} \rightarrow 0$, which we call the "impulse approximation".